Stop, Look, Read! HPV Vaccination For You And Your Family

 Facts About HPV (Human Papilloma Virus)

-HPV is a common virus that can cause cancers and genital warts in both men and women
+HPV is a common virus that can cause cancers and genital warts in people of all genders

 Why Get Vaccinated?

 The HPV Vaccine prevents human papillomavirus (HPV) types that cause several cancers, including:

 The HPV Vaccine also prevents HPV types that cause genital warts and will prevent most cases of genital warts.

 Vaccination is not a substitute for cervical screening.
 This vaccine protects against most but not all HPV types that cause cervical cancer.
 People with a cervix should still get regular cervical screening tests.

 When Should HPV Vaccination Occur?

 Vaccination is most effective when given prior to HPV infection, i.e. before becoming sexually active.
 For people who are already sexually active, the vaccine may still be of benefit as it will prevent the acquisition of new HPV infections for the strains the vaccine covers.

 How Effective Is The HPV Vaccine?